 Now very much retired and enjoying a life spent partly in Bromley and partly in Berlin, and particularly enjoying watching our growing number of grandchildren growing up, I still do some work, almost entirely taken up with translating.
-My IT days and web management days seem long ago now, and my days in the world of Education even longer, but I still follow this world with interest.
+My IT days and web management days seem long ago now, and my days in the world of Education even longer, but I still follow these worlds with interest.

 My translation work is shared with my wife Maria.
 We usually translate from German to English, where our combined strengths are particularly useful in ensuring that we have fully understood the meaning of the original text (Maria is a native German speaker) and that the English is fully idiomatic.
 Having each other to proof-read our work allows an additional level of rigour to our work, which is undertaken with the highest level of professional care and attention.
 We occasionally see our work in official documents or hear the gist of our translations of press releases on radio broadcasts.
 Most of the work is somewhat transient - a web page, a press release, a newsletter, read today, gone tomorrow.
 Some of it has been published in book form, where we appear as a foot note or in the acknowledgement section.
 One lengthy and phenomenally technical translation led to the award of a post-doctoral thesis for the original author and ultimately to a change in EU standards in the construction industry.